-In addition, the UNE IRB may exempt certain projects involving research with human subjects as a Passive Recruitment Only Protocol if it meets all of the following conditions:
+In addition, the UNE IRB or Office of Research Integrity may determine that UNE is not engaged in external research projects involving research with human subjects at UNE when they are Passive Recruitment Only, so long as such projects meets all of the following conditions:

-- The only activity that falls within the scope of this manual as set forth in Section I.A, is recruitment of subjects using UNE property or facilities; - Those recruitment methods are "passive," meaning that the researcher does not initiate any in-person or telephone communication.
-Examples include posting flyers on campus, circulating an email to addresses not supplied by UNE, publishing a notice or advertisement in a campus periodical.
-Recruitment materials and plans must be reviewed and approved by the IRB; and

-The entire protocol has been approved (or exempted) at another IRB.
+- The appropriate Dean or other program head has approved the recruitment of UNE faculty, staff or students to participate in such external research, or the use of UNE facilities. - The only activity that falls within the scope of this manual as set forth in Section I.A, is recruitment of participants using UNE property or facilities; - Those recruitment methods are "passive," meaning that the researcher does not initiate any in-person or telephone communication.
+Examples of passive recruitment include posting flyers on campus, circulating a recruitment email, or publishing a notice or advertisement in a campus periodical.
+Recruitment materials and plans must be reviewed and approved by the IRB or Office of Research Integrity; and - The entire protocol has been approved (or exempted) by another IRB.

 B.2.
-Procedures for Exemption
+Procedures for Exemption Determination

 Only the IRB can determine whether a proposed project is exempt from IRB oversight.
-The investigator should submit an "Application for Exemption" to the IRB pursuant to one of the two criteria described in section B.1.
+The investigator should submit an "Application for Exemption" to the IRB pursuant to one of the criteria described in section B.1.